-How to Maintain Roof Safety Without Compromising Building Aesthetics
+How to Maintain Building Access Safety Without Compromising Building Aesthetics

 This is not a problem with safety systems themselves.
-It is usually a result of poor integration during the design stage.
+It is often a result of insufficient planning integration when considering building operational and maintenance requirements in the design stage.

 When height safety is considered early, access and fall protection systems can be engineered to support both